erdemkiral/FIR-FILTER-IMPLEMENTATION/README.md

-# FIR-FILTER-IMPLEMENTATION
+# FIR FILTER IMPLEMENTATION

 In this project, I have implemented FIR (Finite Impulse Response) filter on fpga by using VHDL language.

-# Filter specifications
+# FILTER SPECIFICATIONS

+Tap number : 50